Creative geotechnical solutions connect campus to downtown Philadelphia

 To help Penn deliver on its vision, Haley & Aldrich collaborated with landscape architects MVVA to first address the numerous geotechnical challenges confronting the project.
 From there, we developed an innovative landscape design that combined the experience of a park with state-of-the-art athletic facilities.
 Collectively, we developed creative solutions such as the use of ground modification to stabilize the subgrade, reinforcing earth mats to distribute loads, employing multiple foundation types for various structures, and applying highly permeable soils to allow the reuse of on-site stormwater.

-- Designed a ground improvement system that supported significant loads from the large earthen berms with little to no impact to the adjacent bridge structures, an active Northeast Corridor Rail Line, and the proposed adjacent high performance athletic fields.
-This resulted in a significant reduction in anticipated construction cost and met the client’s construction schedule.
+Reduced anticipated construction costs through a ground improvement system design that supported significant loads from the large earthen berms with little to no impact to the adjacent bridge structures, an active Northeast Corridor Rail Line, and the proposed adjacent high performance athletic fields

-- Provided construction monitoring services during site development to ensure that the finished construction met the design intent.
-These services included construction administration, full-time construction monitoring of more than 2,200 ground improvement columns, load testing the ground improvement elements to verify the design’s feasibility, and infiltration testing of the drainage layers for one of the athletic fields.
+Provided construction monitoring services during site development to ensure that the finished construction met the design intent, including full-time construction monitoring of more than 2,200 ground improvement columns, load testing the ground improvement elements to verify the design’s feasibility, and infiltration testing of the drainage layers for one of the athletic fields